tarwn/lessthandot-hugo/blogs/content/posts/2012-04-03-dealing-with-the-the-text.md

 ---
-title: Dealing with the “The text, ntext, or image pointer value conflicts with the column name specified.” error from Visual Foxpro
+title: Dealing with the "The text, ntext, or image pointer value conflicts with the column name specified." error from Visual Foxpro
 author: Naomi Nosonovsky
 type: post
 date: 2012-04-03T22:58:00+00:00